yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-02-deploy-application-connect-spring-cloud-component.md

    2. **Deployment**: `payment`
       - Manages the deployment of the payment application.
-      - Retrieves environment variables from the `config-server-config` and `eureka-server-config` ConfigMaps.
-That helps the application connect to Spring Cloud components.
+      - Retrieves environment variables from the `config-server-config` and `eureka-server-config` ConfigMaps to connect to Spring Cloud components.
       - Uses the `payment-config` ConfigMap for additional configuration.
 This ConfigMap can store the environment variables that you want to send to the application.
 Note that once the ConfigMap is updated, the deployment needs to be restarted to take effect.
       - Configures probes for liveness and readiness to ensure the application is running correctly.
       - Specifies resource limits and requests for CPU, memory, and ephemeral storage.